 Distract yourself.
 It could also be a good idea to distract yourself in the running up to results day.
 Meet up with your friends and ban the topic of results day.
 Just try to keep yourself busy.
 On results day, maybe listen to your favourite music to distract yourself.

 Go through the different outcomes.
 Write down or at least think about the different outcomes that could possibly happen on results day and how you could resolve them.
 For example, if you need a C in Maths at GCSE, the worst outcome is that you don’t achieve that.
 What can you do?
 Talk to your teachers about resitting it in college/sixth form.
 At least this way you can prepare yourself for different situations you may end up in.

 On the night before results day, make sure you relax.
 Watch a movie or watch something you know you’ll enjoy on Netflix.
 You’re going to have some nerves still, but it’s important to be as relaxed as possible in the run up to you collecting your results.

 Get a good night’s sleep.
 This is important so that you can focus on results day and so that you’re prepared if your results don’t turn out as you would have hoped.
 It will help you to focus on what to do next, getting plenty of sleep is better than being tired on an important day.

-Meet up with a friend and go in.
+Meet up with a friend or go in with a family member.
 I think meeting up with a friend and collecting the results is better than going in alone like I was going to do.
 I accidentally met up with someone on GCSE results day and we agreed to meet up with each other again the next year.
 It really does help.